-All management actions have been completed and the BUI was removed August 14, 2014 (Table 11).
+All management actions have been completed and the BUI was removed August 14, 2014.

 Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 8.01 Complaint File Review and Compilation Compile and review logs and complaint files within the AOC to provide information suggesting that there have been no nuisance complaints on aesthetics-related issues greater than ten days in duration and occur more than twice a year.
 In-house MPCA and WDNR 2014 Completed 8.02 Documentation of Aesthetics-Related Regulations Demonstrate improvements in federal and state aesthetic regulation through documentation.
 This effort may include an evaluation of trends in air particulates over time.
-In-house MPCA and WDNR 2014 Completed 8.03 US Steel Site Track progress of oil sheen control.
-In-house MPCA 2014 Completed
+In-house MPCA and WDNR 2014 Completed 8.03 US Steel Site Aesthetics Action Track progress of oil sheen control.
+In-house MPCA 2014 Completed 8.04 Hog Island/Newton Creek Documentation Prepare a justification document related to the reported odors at Hog Island/Newton Creek remediation site using existing data and reports to verify this site does not pose a human health or ecological risk.
+In-house WDNR 2014 Completed